 - You can keep the solids in your lemonade or, if you like, strain them out: Put the strainer over the pitcher, pour in the lemon mixture, and use the wooden spoon to mash it and release as much liquid as possible.
 Throw away or compost the solids.

 - Add the water, stir to blend, and pour the lemonade into ice-filled glasses.

+DID YOU KNOW?
 Sometimes lemons with thin skins are rounder and smoother than those with thick skins, which tend to have slightly rougher skin and pointier ends.